+Household debt is at an all-time high, inflation is on the rise, and budgets are being stretched thinner and thinner.
+You need to use every dollar you have, so don’t donate to the government.
 We’re not talking about writing a charitable cheque to the Canada Revenue Agency; we’re talking about leaving money on the table in the form of unused tax credits.
-Some reports show that the government eats up more than 40 per cent of your income as-is, and it’s time to claw some of that back.
+Some reports show that the government eats up more than 40 per cent of your income, and it’s time to claw some of that back.

 Schwartz says his team of trained credit counsellors encourages Canadians to take more of an active role in their financial well-being.

-“All too often Canadians practice a ‘hands-off’ approach to personal finance, and we miss out on valuable opportunities,” says Schwartz.
-“You work long hours to earn your pay cheque, why not do everything you can to keep it?”
+“All too often, Canadians practice a ‘hands-off’ approach to personal finance, and we miss out on valuable opportunities,” says Schwartz.
+“You work long hours to earn your pay cheque; why not do everything you can to keep it?”

-If it seems impossible to take control of your finances because you are drowning in debt, it’s time to call to speak to a trained credit counsellor for free advice on how you can get back in charge.
+Make use of the available tax credits and maximize your potential tax refund.
+If it seems impossible to take control of your finances because you are drowning in debt, it’s time to call 1-888-294-3130 to speak to a trained credit counsellor for free advice on how you can get back in charge.
 You can also get the ball rolling by using our Free Debt Analysis online.